Doctoral degrees administered by the Graduate School include:

 Graduate programs should conduct annual reviews to assess progress of students toward meeting candidacy requirements.

 Students should demonstrate readiness to undertake independent dissertation research by achieving candidacy no later than three calendar years after the first enrollment in their Rackham doctoral program.
 Faculty determine candidacy requirements, and may set earlier deadlines.
-A student who does not achieve candidacy within three years will be placed on academic probation, unless the graduate program petitions Rackham OARD to request additional time because of extenuating circumstances (section 4.7).
+A student who does not achieve candidacy within three years can be placed on academic probation, unless the graduate program petitions Rackham OARD to request additional time because of extenuating circumstances (section 4.7).

 Candidacy requirements include: